DanielIsaev/revelio/README.md

 Revelio is a Python script which acts as a wrapper around a few tools used to enumerate a target website.
 The benefit with using Revelio is that it utilizes multi-threading in order to run the tools concurrently, while saving the output in a structured directory layout.

+P.S Shoutout to Heath Adams for the idea!

 ## Features